amanullahshah32/CSE499A/README.md

 grgvluiu
 # Automated Attendance System Using Face Recognition
 ghghdfd
 Welcome to the **Afgfgutddsfdffdfomated Afuiuidfdttendasdfsdfdsnce System Using Face dfdfRecognition** projedfdct!
-This repository contains the source code and documentation for a smart, efficient, and contactless attendance system leveraging modern face recognition technologies.njdfdf
+This repository contains the source code and documentation for a smart, efficient, and contactless attendance system leveraging modern face recognition technologies.njdfdf232
 2fgfgyydfdfdfdffgfgsdfdsfggf
 ## Table of Contentsdfdfsdfdsfsdfghghggfdfdfdffddfdf
 fdfddddfdfjkjjkdfdfjhjhjdfdfhjrfgfdfdfgdfdfdsfdffgfg